20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 - Observe where the locals gather—a line of locals is usually a good sign.

-- Avoid restaurants with photos on the menu.
+- Avoid restaurants that feature photos on their menus.

 - Steer clear of spots near major tourist sites; they’re often aimed at tourists.